bahsim/idgl-dev-system/_presentation-for-all/02-strategic-structure.v2.md

 *   **Slide 11: The Future is a Calibrated Partnership**
     *   **Title:** Your Future Role: The System Designer & AI Calibrator.
     *   **Key Message:** IDGL is the framework for a partnership.
-This requires more than just good prompting; it requires **alignment and respect** for the AI as a sensitive system that needs to be calibrated.
+This requires more than just good prompting; it requires **alignment and respect** for the AI as a sensitive system.
+A core calibration technique is to demand **epistemic humility**: instructing the AI to admit when it lacks knowledge, rather than fabricating an answer.
 Our value is in designing systems and articulating the intent that guides our AI partners.
     *   **Target Audience:** All.

 *   **Slide 12: The Ultimate Proof: A Self-Defining System**